actulio/genetic-obfuscator/README.md

         | add reg, im32 | or reg, im32  |
         |               | clc           |

-3. Program loop
+3. Program loop:
     A watcher thread was required because a program does not know whether it is in loop or just taking a long time.
 So a _timeout_ value based in some heuristic was placed.

-4. Thread Cancellation
+4. Thread Cancellation:
     Firstly, we approached the problem using **pthread_cond_timedwait()**, for a thread would wait a condition or a timeout.
 But this approach proved too slow (probably due to thread synchronization) so we shifted to a verifying loop with clock()/time().
 Another problem was that if the thread was in a tight loop, with no cancellation points, it could not answer a pthread_cancel() command since the default cancellation mode is of type "deferred".
 So we changed to asynchronous cancel, meaning that it could be cancelled at any time.
 This brought yet another problem, as it can (and did) leave some structures in a inconsistent state.
 The solution was to allocate most of what was needed outside and pass only the references to the thread.

 5. SIGFPE